pyunity/pyunity/README.md

 that supports different types of windows.
 Still in development.

+### Installation
+The first step in using PyUnity is always installing it.
+To install pyunity, simply run

+    pip install pyunity

 ### Importing
-The first step in using PyUnity is always importing it.
+To start using pyunity, you must import it.
 A standard way to import is like
 so:

     >>> from pyunity import *